Introduction To Train Animation

 - We need to apply the same SPIN animation to the rest of the train tires.
 So, you can either go with the Animation Painter to quickly replicate the same animation to the rest of the tires or you can repeat the above steps to apply the SPIN animation to the rest of the tires.
 Without the help of Animation Painter, you have to repeat the above steps 3 more times but the Animation Painter can make your life easier.
 Now, take a look at Figure 1.6:

 - Using the above steps, we have applied the SPIN animation on all the tires and the static Train Body is now on the top of the tires with a Village Background picture.
 Also take a look into Animation Pane, where you can see that all the tires now have the Spin animation with similar Effect Options as mentioned above.

 - Audio File has been added to create an impression!
 You can download Free Stock Sounds from Soundbible or Google for the said Search Term.

 - Railway Line is Grouped Straight Lines – with Cap Tab set to Round from Format Shape properties window, which you can open by right-clicking on a Shape and choosing Format Shape; then under Line.
 We applied the Motion Path effect to the Background Village image and Railway Line and the rest of the objects and animations are static.
 Nothing is moving except for these two.

 - Background Village Image actually is a group of multiples replication of the same image while flipping them horizontally.
-Take a close look in the picture and you will guess what I am talking about (same houses, you see!).
+Take a close look at the picture and you will guess what I am talking about (same houses, you see!).
 Also, take a look at the length of the Motion Path and you can apply the Left Motion Path by clicking on the Animations tab – Add Animation – More Motion Paths – Left.